McDonnell Douglas AV-8B Harrier II: Designing and testing

 As the USMC wanted a substantially improved Harrier without the development of a new engine, the plan for Harrier II development was authorized by the United States Department of Defense (DoD) in 1976.
 The United States Navy (USN), which had traditionally procured military aircraft for the USMC, insisted that the new design be verified with flight testing.
-McDonnell Douglas modified two AV-8As with new wings, revised intakes, redesigned exhaust nozzles, and other aerodynamic changes; the modified forward fuselage and cockpit found on all subsequent aircraft were not incorporated on these prototypes.
+McDonnell Douglas modified two AV-8As with new wings, revised intakes, redesigned thrust nozzles, and other aerodynamic changes; the modified forward fuselage and cockpit found on all subsequent aircraft were not incorporated on these prototypes.
 Designated YAV-8B, the first converted aircraft flew on 9 November 1978.
 The aircraft performed three vertical take-offs and hovered for seven minutes at Lambert–St. Louis International Airport.
 The second aircraft followed on 19 February 1979 but crashed that November because of an engine flameout; the pilot ejected safely.
 Flight testing of these modified AV-8s continued into 1979.
 The results showed greater than expected drag, hampering the aircraft's maximum speed.
 Further refinements to the aerodynamic profile yielded little improvement.
 Positive test results in other areas, including payload, range, and V/STOL performance, led to the award of a development contract in 1979.
 The contract stipulated a procurement of 12 aircraft initially, followed by a further 324.

 Between 1978 and 1980, the DoD and USN repeatedly attempted to terminate the AV-8B program.
 There had previously been conflict between the USMC and USN over budgetary issues.
 At the time, the USN wanted to procure A-18s for its ground attack force and, to cut costs, pressured the USMC to adopt the similarly designed F-18 fighter instead of the AV-8B to fulfill the role of close air support (both designs were eventually amalgamated to create the multirole F/A-18 Hornet).
 Despite these bureaucratic obstacles, in 1981 the DoD included the Harrier II in its annual budget and five-year defense plan.
 The USN declined to participate in the procurement, citing the limited range and payload compared with conventional aircraft.